-- a) The College has a Special Educational Needs and Disability Policy which sets out its commitment to providing a rich, challenging and differentiated curriculum in which students' who have Special Educational Needs and Disabilities (SEND) can achieve their maximum potential.
-The College aims to: provide a rich, challenging and differentiated curriculum and equip students with the skills needed for their successful life beyond College - b) The College can provide a wide range of chromebooks and specialist equipment which supports the students' learning journey through the Library. - c) The Admissions policy for all students is described in the College Charter.
-Appeals against a decision not to offer a place are dealt with under the complaints policy. - d) Across the College the Learning Support team provides high levels of support offering meet and greet, fluid support across the day as and when students require, particularly for students with autism.
-They also provide support within class, 1-1 and small group study periods and via exam assessment and risk management, to ensure that learners who have Education, Health and Care Plans are provided with good opportunities to make progress.
-The Counselling and Wellbeing teams offer pastoral support. - e) There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - f) Within the Skills Development Academy, the College has specialist lecturers to support students with complex learning difficulties and/or disabilities.
-Specialist programmes are described in College prospectuses, and achievements and destinations are recorded and published in the standard College format. - g) Free counselling to all enrolled students up to a maximum of six in any term; additional sessions can be added in exceptional circumstances.
-Students are able to re-apply for more sessions at any time.
-We have two paid counsellors and three volunteer trainee counsellors. - h) Welfare services are described in the College Student Guide, which is issued to students together with the Complaints and Disciplinary Procedure leaflets at induction. - i) The College publishes its' Accessibility Statement annually on its website, outlining information about the accessibility and the support available to its students with disabilities or difficulties.
+a) The College has a Special Educational Needs and Disability Policy which sets out its commitment to providing a rich, challenging and differentiated curriculum in which students' who have Special Educational Needs and Disabilities (SEND) can achieve their maximum potential and equip students with the skills needed for their successful life beyond College.

+- b) The College can provide a wide range of chromebooks and specialist equipment which supports the students' learning journey through the Library. - c) The Admissions policy for all students is described in the College Charter.
+Appeals against a decision not to offer a place are dealt with under the complaints policy. - d) Our Learning Support Team provides support across college for all students and those with Special Educational Needs & Disabilities (SEND) or an Education Health Care Plan (EHCP).
+Supporting students transitions, offering meet and greets, fluid support throughout the day and within classes.
+Dedicated exam assessment staff are available and risk management strategies can be put in place. - e) There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - f) Within the Skills Development Academy, the College has specialist lecturers to support students with complex learning difficulties and/or disabilities.
+Specialist programmes are described in College prospectuses, and achievements and destinations are recorded and published in the standard College format. - g) We encourage students to discuss their needs and goals and make sure we support them as effectively as possible.
+The counselling and wellbeing team, based in the college's new Lighthouse Wellbeing Centre, houses the college's vital pastoral support, mental health and counselling teams, providing a secure space for students who struggle with emotions or anxieties.
+Students can also access 24 hour support via Health assured. - h) Welfare services are described in the College Student Guide, which is issued to students together with the Complaints and Disciplinary Procedure leaflets at induction. - i) The College publishes its' Accessibility Statement annually on its website, outlining information about the accessibility and the support available to its students with disabilities or difficulties.